carloscinelli/sensemakr/vignettes/sensemakr.md

 As shown, this produces a two-dimensional contour plot.
 The contour lines give the value of the adjusted treatment effect estimate for each pair of partial $R^2$ parameters of the hypothesized confounder.

-These plot also by definition show each of the covariates included as a benchmark.
-The majority of these are small red diamonds, which in this case appear tightly clusteres in the lower-left corner.
+These plots also by definition show each of the covariates included as a benchmark.
+The majority of these are small red diamonds, which in this case appear tightly clustered in the lower-left corner.
 This indicates that each has a weak relationship with both the treatment and the outcome.
-The proper interpretatin of these benchmark points is that "a confounder with the same partial $R^2_D$ and partial $R^2_Y$ as a given covariate would imply an adjusted treatment effect indicated by that covariates benchmark point on the plot."
+The proper interpretation of these benchmark points is that "a confounder with the same partial $R^2_D$ and partial $R^2_Y$ as a given covariate would imply an adjusted treatment effect indicated by that covariate's benchmark point on the plot."
 It is not quite true to say that these benchmarks indicate the adjusted effect "had that covariate been left out", because the quantities are computed as if the covariates included in the model remain in the model.

 Note that "village" is cyan rather than red.
 This is because it represents a whole group of covariates -- the different levels of the factor variable `village`.
 As described in the paper, for variables that occupy multiple columns of the design matrix (or any arbitrary grouping of variables treated as one), the sensitivity parameters computed a worst-case bounds.
 In this case, `village` was treated as a group by default, because it entered the model as a factor.
 See advanced usage below for controlling the construction of groups and their display.